St Augustine's Church, Whitchurch, Bristol

 St. Augustine's Church was a Church of England church located on Whitchurch Lane in Whitchurch, Bristol.

 History

 Construction

 The church was built in 1972 to cater for the expansion of Whitchurch Parish in the suburb of south Bristol, England, UK.

 Closure

-St Augustine's Church had many structural problems.
+St Augustine's Church had many structural problems from its initial construction.
+The bell tower was unsafe and removed in the eighties.
 Rainwater had penetrated the roof after lead was stolen.
 In 2004 the city council planners gave consent to demolish the church and build a new structure.
 The church was deemed unsafe in 2007 and closed.

 Re-build

 Parishioners hoped to raise up to £50,000 towards the £350,000 cost of the new church.
 Following concerns about the lack of progress, Canon Nicholas Hay was appointed as caretaker minister.

 Construction work on a new church was completed in 2016.